cosmos/cosmos/README.md

 ### The GnuClear Hub

 The GnuClear hub is a blockchain that hosts a multi-asset cryptocurrency, where tokens can be held by individual users or by shards themselves.
 These tokens can be moved from one shard to another in a special IBC packet called a "coin packet".
 The hub is responsible for preserving the global invariance of the total amount of each token across the shards.
-Coin packet IBC messages must be committed by the sender, hub and reciever blockchains.
+IBC coin packet transactions must be committed by the sender, hub and reciever blockchains.

 Since the GnuClear hub acts as a central ledger of tokens for the whole system, the security of the hub is of paramount importance.
 While each shard may be a